adnanjee/hyperledger-fabric/README.md

 It will not update your already set $GOPATH.
 To check run the following comman in terminal: echo $GOPATH This installaion assumes that your $GOPATH is parent directory of setup folder.

-1) open terminal and clone repository $ git clone https://github.com/adnanjee/hyperledger-fabric.git
+1) open terminal and clone repository $ git clone https://github.com/adnanjee/hyperledger-fabric.git or download directly to home directory.
 2) $ cd hyperledger-fabric/setup
 3) $ chmod u+x *
 4) $ ./prereqs.sh